Liquity (LQTY) Price Reaches $1.24 on Top Exchanges

-Liquity (LQTY) traded down 1.6% against the dollar during the 1 day period ending at 18:00 PM Eastern on May 27th.
-Over the last seven days, Liquity has traded 4.9% lower against the dollar.
-Liquity has a total market cap of $114.38 million and approximately $12.43 million worth of Liquity was traded on exchanges in the last day.
-One Liquity token can now be purchased for approximately $1.24 or 0.00004626 BTC on popular exchanges.
+Liquity (LQTY) traded down 1.3% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on May 30th.
+Liquity has a total market cap of $114.62 million and $10.37 million worth of Liquity was traded on exchanges in the last 24 hours.
+During the last week, Liquity has traded down 5% against the U.S. dollar.
+One Liquity token can now be purchased for about $1.24 or 0.00004465 BTC on popular exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.